 What is the Community Infrastructure Levy (CIL)?

-The Community Infrastructure Levy is a new planning charge, introduced by the Government through the Planning Act 2008 to provide a fair and transparent means for ensuring that development contributes to the cost of the infrastructure it will rely upon, such as schools and roads.
+The Community Infrastructure Levy is a planning charge, introduced by the Government through the Planning Act 2008 to provide a fair and transparent means for ensuring that development contributes to the cost of the infrastructure it will rely upon, such as schools and roads.
 The levy applies to most new buildings and charges are based on the size and type of new floorspace.

 What are the benefits of the Community Infrastructure Levy?